Vilbert55/welltory_test/README.md

 ================================

 Validate 'a95d845c-8d9e-4e07-8948-275167643a40.json'
-required key 'event' is missing, check the key in the JSON file
+Required key 'event' is missing, check the key in the JSON file Required key 'data' is missing, check the key in the JSON file

 ================================